DarkStarStrix/QSolvers/Writerside/topics/starter-topic.md

 This script implements the bosonic quantum key distribution protocol to generate a secret key between Alice and Bob using qutip.

 Modules:
-    numpy: Provides support for large, multi-dimensional arrays and matrices, along with mathematical functions to operate on these arrays.
+    numpy: Provides support for large, multidimensional arrays and matrices, along with mathematical functions to operate on these arrays.
     qutip: Quantum Toolbox in Python.
 It is used for quantum mechanics and quantum computation. plotly.graph_objects: Provides classes for constructing graphics.